qunitjs/qunit/docs/assert/deepEqual.md

 ---
 layout: page-api
 title: assert.deepEqual()
-excerpt: A deep recursive strict comparison.
+excerpt: A recursive and strict comparison.
 groups:
   - assert
 redirect_from: